mohanad-14/age-sex-adjusted-prevalence/README.md

 Divide the population into age and sex groups, and then find the total number of cases and the matching age and sex group population.

-**Step 2: Calculate age-sex specific rate for each age-sex group:**
+**Step 2: Calculate the age-sex specific rate for each age-sex group:**

 Divide the number of cases by each group's total population and then multiply that number by either 100, 1000, 10000, or 100000.
 This gives an age-sex specific rate per the chosen population size.